justbetter/laravel-magento-stock/README.md

 - Checks if Magento products exist using [JustBetter Magento Products](https://github.com/justbetter/laravel-magento-products)

-> Also check out our other [Laravel Magento connector packages)(https://github.com/justbetter?q=laravel-magento)!
+> Also check out our other [Laravel Magento packages)(https://github.com/justbetter?q=laravel-magento)!
 > We also have a [Magento Client](https://github.com/justbetter/laravel-magento-client) to easily connect Laravel to Magento!

 ## Installation